toothmonsterr/Small-Crimes-Collective/System/Game Masters/NPCs & Villains.md

 Villains are to have dimensions to them relevant to the world.
 It is recommended you attach your villain to a hook, an existing [[Factions|faction]], or any existing [[threats]].
 As you establish them further, your villain's goals may form these hooks, factions, or threats in their own right.

 Villains require having an available **villain slot** that they occupy.
-Each GM starts with **one** villain slot they can use to introduce a **Minor** villain.
-This minor villain can be leveled up into a Major & Supreme villain, but you cannot make a Major or Supreme villain without spending the [[Lore Points|LP]] to introduce them as such.
+Each GM starts with **two** villain slots they can use to introduce **Minor** villains.
+These minor villain can be leveled up into Major & Supreme villains, but you cannot make a Major or Supreme villain without spending the [[Lore Points|LP]] to introduce them as such.
 As well, slots are available for purchase with LP.
 Slots can also be opened up if the villain is [[NPCs & Villains#Villain Retirement|retired]] or redeemed.

 Villain rules are as follows:
 1. You must have a villain slot available for your villain to occupy.